wba6/computer-assisted-proofs/Deep-Dive.md

 **Introduction**

-Mathematics is often seen as the language that describes the universe.
-At its core, mathematics relies on proofs to confirm that ideas and theorems are true.
+Mathematics is often seen as a way to describe the universe.
+At its core, mathematics uses proofs to show that ideas and theorems are true.
+So these ideas can be further iterated upon.
 Over time, the way we create these proofs has changed a lot.
 This paper looks into computer-assisted proofs, exploring how they started, why they're important, and the debates about whether they're as valid as traditional proofs.

 **Background on Mathematical Proofs**

-Mathematical proofs are essential because they show that a statement or theorem is always true.
-Traditionally, mathematicians create proofs by carefully reasoning through each step, starting from basic principles and building up to the final conclusion.
-This process ensures that every part of the proof is logically sound and understandable.
+Mathematical proofs are important because they show that a statement or theorem is **always** true.
+Historically, mathematicians create proofs by carefully reasoning through each step, starting from basic already proven principles and building to their final conclusion.
+This process helps show that every part of the proof is logically sound.

-Proofs do more than just confirm that something is true; they help mathematicians understand why it's true.
-By working through proofs, mathematicians can discover new connections and deepen their knowledge of mathematical concepts.
-The beauty of traditional proofs lies in their clarity and the way they reveal the underlying structure of mathematics.
+However, proofs do more than just confirm that something is true; they help others understand why it's true.
+By working through proofs, mathematicians can explore new ideas and deepen their knowledge of math.
+Many consider the beauty of traditional proofs to lie in their clarity and the fact that they reveal the underlying structure of the math they consist of.

 **Emergence of Computer-Assisted Proofs**